tbogaert/ovs-org/www.openvstorage.org/content/howto/centos.md

 [Please let us know](https://groups.google.com/forum/#!forum/open-vstorage) if you have any issues with installing Open vStorage on CentOS :
--   incomplete packages, cannot be installed due to bugs in install scripts, or missing install scripts
+-   Incomplete packages, install issues due to bugs in install scripts, or missing install scripts
--    missing dependencies, wrong dependencies, conflicting dependencies
+-   Missing dependencies, wrong dependencies, conflicting dependencies